 Recently, Facebook decided to implement AR into its Ads Manager to allow companies to promote their products innovatively.

-Just a few brands are using AR adds, and just a few markets are supporting AR ads.
+Just a few brands are using AR ads, and just a few markets are supporting AR ads.
 That is why it is great to try it out and be one of the “innovators” of this new trend!

 Social media platforms that support AR ads:

-TREND #27: Personalization of social media campaigns
+2. Personalization of social media campaigns

 Personalized marketing is all about getting a tailored message to the individual.

 Companies are using databases to gather all information about customers’ preferences, actions which can be later used to target them specifically.
 This is the future of social media.